 MBA 620.
 BUSINESS AND SOCIETY ETHICAL ISSUES/LEGAL ENVIRONMENT.
-The course objective is to develop an awareness of the appreciation for ethical

 The course objective is to develop an awareness of the appreciation for ethical values, human dignity, and social responsibility in business decision making with emphasis on the development of creative and strategic thinking in the rapidly changing business environment; a survey of the major legal considerations affecting managerial decision making.
 3